HubTurbo/HubTurbo/docs/codingConventions.md

 - Import order matches Eclipse's default (no priority given to Google-specific package names)
 - Such `__METHOD_NAMES__` are allowed
 - Line length is increased to 120
 - `if` and `else` blocks don't need to have braces.
 This is useful for guard clauses and automatically-generated equals methods.
+Although, any `if` and `else` blocks that are multi-line require braces.

 These changes are documented in our [CheckStyle configuration](../config/checkstyle/checkstyle.xml).